 - Wet or gurgling voice after eating or drinking

 - Evidence of pain or discomfort on swallowing

 - Problems controlling excess or inadequate saliva production

 - Altered taste or sensation changes whilst swallowing food/fluids

 - Increased shortness of breath, reddening of face or tears after eating/drinking

 Dysphagia is a serious medical condition for which you must seek advice from a suitable medical practitioner.

 The normal swallow has four phases:

-- Oral Preparatory: Food is taken into the mouth and is mechanically chewed.
+- Oral Preparatory: Food or fluids are taken into the mouth and, if required, they are mechanically chewed.
 This stimulates salivary production.
 Chewing mixes the food with saliva to start the process of digestion.

-- Oral Phase: Food is gathered up by the tongue to form a bolus ready to be propelled to the back of the throat.
+- Oral Phase: Food or fluids are then gathered up by the tongue to form a bolus ready to be propelled to the back of the throat.
 The tongue moves the bolus upwards and backwards.
 This triggers the start of the involuntary swallow.

 - Pharyngeal Phase: This is an involuntary or automatic response.
 The soft palate raises to close off the nose.
-As food moves through into the pharynx the epiglottis closes off the airway and food is propelled into the oesophagus.
+As the food or fluids move through into the pharynx the epiglottis closes off the airway and then propelled into the oesophagus (food pipe).

-- Oesophageal Phase: Peristaltic movement of the oesophagus squeezes food down into the stomach.
+- Oesophageal Phase: Peristaltic movement of the oesophagus squeezes the food and fluids down into the stomach.

 Each medical condition that causes dysphagia can affect different phases of the swallow.
 Treatment advice may vary, according to the part of the swallow which is affected.